Business at Bon-Ton a little brighter

-The regional department store’s strategy for fall “is to continue to operate to a conservative plan,” president and ceo Bud Bergren said earlier this month during a presentation to the Wells Fargo 2009 Consumer Conference here.
+The regional department store’s strategy for fall “is to continue to operate to a conservative plan,” president and ceo Bud Bergren said this morning during a presentation to the Wells Fargo 2009 Consumer Conference here.

 Costs and inventories are down.
 Bon-Ton finished September with 8.7% less comp inventory and 22% less clearance inventory, said Bergren.
 The cost of goods has fallen 5% to 10% this year, and Bergren expects that trend to hold going into next year.